Everglades, Key West, Florida

 Port of Key West

 There were cuban cigars for sale all over the place.
 The 'funny' thing is that because of the embargo on Cuba, cigars cannot be imported from there so they are not really cuban made and cannot be called cuban cigars, but the tobbacco or the seeds often comes from there via other countries.
-Some cuban Florida residents then make the cigars.

 Politics can really lead to weird things.
 Key West is closer to Cuba than it is to Miami.